This vegan pesto pasta recipe is deliciously creamy, and can be made oil-free by replacing the oil with water. Best of all, it’s ready in 15 minutes!

 You know I love nutritional yeast.
 These deactivated yeast flakes have a subtle cheesy, nutty flavour whilst being healthy and nutritious.
 I mean, it is in the name 🙂 Here are just a few of my favourite nutritional yeast recipes from the blog archives:

-Vegan chilli ‘cheese’ popcorn – perfect for movie nights with friends.
+- Vegan chilli ‘cheese’ popcorn – the most addictive snack, perfect for movie nights with friends.

 Things to make with pesto: